Shipping Guide

 Shipping Checklist for Sports Cards

-- Weigh and measure your most common sports cards packages in production conditions.
+• Weigh and measure your most common sports cards packages in real shipping conditions, not empty.

-- Save presets for your most common sports cards shipment profiles.
+• Save presets for your most common card shipment profiles (single PWE, small lot, graded slab).

 Real Sports Cards Shipment Examples